Anvesha-Singh/GenAIClasses/README.md

 ## Assignment 04
 The 1980s saw a shift from Natural Language Processing techniques aiming to codify the grammatical rules of natural language towards techniques aiming to use statistical models to generate text.
 One early idea which technically isn’t “AI” seeing as it is “memorizing” the training data and yet introduces us to the power contained in statistical techniques of text generation is the idea of Markov chains.
 Write a python function generate(filename: str, start_words: list[str], chain_length: int, num_generated: int) -> str which takes a filename, a chain length, a list of start words which has to be exactly as long as the chain_length (why?), and an integer num_generated and returns a sentence num_generated words long which sounds similar to the text contained in filename.

+## Assignment 05
+Write a technical report/essay between 500 and 1000 words long on "developing strategies for the bidding card game 'Diamonds' with GenAI."
+You can structure your report any way you like.
+One structure I found possibly helpful is - Introduction > Problem statement > Teaching genAI the game > Iterating upon strategy > Analysis and conclusion.
+Your essay should be a pdf document that has been generated through LaTeX.
+Do not use MS Word or Google Docs.